Ian’s blog: loneliness and mental health

 Gratefully, there are places to go to.
 It does require a great deal of strength because this a battle, especially as you’re either ringing or visiting somewhere that you’ve never been to before.

-I don’t know how I managed to get myself to Mind in Bradford but I did.
+I don’t know how I managed to get myself to Bradford District and Craven Mind but I did.
 I’m so glad I did because there are people there who do understand it.

 It isn’t the quick fix we all wish it would be.
 They are ‘used to’ extra long pauses because you don’t know how to start talking or what to say.
-There’s been plenty of times when I have gone to Mind in Bradford and not said anything because that’s OK.
+There’s been plenty of times when I have gone to Bradford District and Craven Mind and not said anything because that’s OK.

 Their aim is to create a safe environment and I feel safe.
 I know I’m somewhere that has people who have similar experiences which has helped me knowing that I’m not the only one.